 The Pokémon Go Battle League takes Pokémon Go's Battle system - which until 2020 allowed friends or local players to complete against one another - and make it into a competitive, worldwide matchmade league anyone can compete in.

-With the release of Season 6 on November, 30th 2020, the Go Battle League underwent a number of changes which includes increasing the number of ranks to 24 with the highest ranks being marked by special names (Ace, Veteran, Expert, Legend), new rewards and an increased length.
+Following the release of Season 6 in November 2020, the Go Battle League underwent a number of significant changes - increasing the number of ranks to 24 with the highest ranks being marked by special names (Ace, Veteran, Expert, Legend), new rewards and an increased length.
 During the Season of Alola, however, the Go Battle League rankings have been capped to 20 due to this being an Interlude Season.

 Like Raids, it also has paid and free participation, with different Go Battle League rewards accordingly.